symbol/symbol-docs/source/guides/network/using-symbol-bootstrap.rst

           docker docker-compose
       npm install -g symbol-bootstrap

-This guide explains the concepts behind |symbol-bootstrap|, a package which contains the necessary setup scripts to help developers quickly configure and run their own network or node.
+This guide explains the concepts behind |symbol-bootstrap|, a package which contains the necessary setup scripts to help developers quickly configure and run their own network or node in any of the **supported operating systems** (Windows, Linux and Mac).

 After reading this you will be able to better understand the :doc:`creating-a-private-test-net` and :doc:`running-a-symbol-node` guides.